FAMILY FUN SERVICE

 ACTIVITY:

-We need to love and care for our families.
-President Gordon B. Hinckley tells us to “love each other, respect each other, to treat each other with love, kindness, and respect.”
+President Gordon B. Hinckley tells us to “Love each other, respect each other, to treat each other with love, kindness, and respect.”

-Do you really know what your mother and father do for the family?
+Do you KNOW what your parents do for the family?

-ASSIGNMENT: After this activity take a pen and paper and interview your mother and father and ask them what they do for the family.
-You may be surprised just how much time, money, and hard work they put into your happy, healthy, and safe family.
+Assignment.
+Take a pen and paper and interview your mother and father (and grandparents) and ask them what they do for the family.
+You may be surprised just how much time, money, and hard work they put into making you HAPPY, HEALTHY, and SAFE.

 WHY IS PET CARE A GOOD WAY TO PRACTICE SERVING?